-1. Member States shall ensure that workers are subject to health (clinical and biological) surveillance by an appointed doctor, and this shall be paid for by their employer.
+1. Member States shall ensure that workers are subject to health (clinical and biological) surveillance by an appointed doctor.
 This surveillance shall start prior to the beginning of the exposure.
-The frequency of the clinical surveillance shall be at least once a year for the duration of the exposure.
-The biological surveillance shall include measurements of either the biological indicators lead in blood (PbB) or delta aminolaevulinic acid in urine (ALAU) and shall be carried out at least every six months; it shall take into account not only the magnitude of the exposure but also the individual worker's susceptibility to lead.
+The frequency of the clinical surveillance shall be at least once a year for the duration of exposure.
+The biological surveillance shall include measurements of the biological indicators lead in blood (PbB) and delta aminolaeuvulinic acid in urine (ALAU) and shall be carried out at least every six months; it shall take into account not only the magnitude of the exposure but also the individual worker's susceptibility to lead.